Stredair Appuah

-Stredair Owusu Appuah (born 27 June 2004) is a French professional footballer who plays as a right winger for club Valenciennes on loan from the Italian club Palermo.
+Stredair Owusu Appuah (born 27 June 2004) is a French professional footballer who plays as a right winger for Belgian Pro League club Lommel on loan from club Palermo.

 Career

 A youth product of Paris Saint-Germain, Appuah transferred to FC Nantes on 20 May 2021, signing a three-year contract.
 He began his senior career with the reserves of Nantes in 2022, before being promoted to their senior side in March 2023.
-He made his professional debut with Nantes as a late substitute in a 2–2 Ligue 1 tie with OGC Nice on 12 March 2023, assisting his sides second goal.
+He made his professional debut with Nantes as a late substitute in a 2–2 Ligue 1 tie with OGC Nice on 12 March 2023, assisting his side's second goal.

-On 7 August 2024, Italian Serie B club Palermo announced the signing of Appuah on a five-year contract.
-On 31 January 2025, Appuah was loaned by Valenciennes in Championnat National.
+On 7 August 2024, Serie B club Palermo announced the signing of Appuah on a five-year contract.
+On 31 January 2025, Appuah was loaned by Valenciennes in the Championnat National.
+On 29 July 2026, he moved on a new loan to Lommel in Belgium.

 Personal life

 Born in Paris, France, Appuah is of Ghanaian descent.
 He holds both French and British nationalities.